jueves, 28 de noviembre de 1991

 sin ti.

-Friend: let me close the universes
+Beloved: let me close the universes,

-and hide the foam in my passions
+hide the foam within my passions,

-and melt forever
+and forever fuse

-The hearts:
+our hearts:

-Yours and mine, confiding;
+Yours and mine, confiding—

-hopelessly ... meeting
+hopelessly meeting

-Time travels your lines and thoughts
+Time wanders through your lines and thoughts,

-kiss the arcane beauty on your face
+kissing the arcane beauty of your face;

-but in you it is not extinguished, there are no sufferings
+but in you it does not fade,

-and in the infinite your name sounds:
+and in the infinite resounds your name:

-My love, pick up the fallen apples
+My love, gather the fallen apples,

-I need suffocation, the lost looks
+I need the breathless suffocation, the lost gazes,

-the terrible unconsciousness that night I felt
+the terrible unconsciousness I felt that night—

-because my days die far away
+for my days die far away,

 breathless,